-Wāhi Tapu means a place sacred to Māori in the traditional, spiritual, religious, ritual or mythological sense (section 6 of the Heritage New Zealand Pouhere Taonga Act 2014).
+"Wāhi Tapu" means a place sacred to Māori in the traditional, spiritual, religious, ritual or mythological sense (Section 6 of the Heritage New Zealand Pouhere Taonga Act 2014).

-General Land means land that is not Māori Freehold Land as defined above.
+"General Land" means land that is not Māori Freehold Land as defined above.

-1 See section 98 of the Local Government (Rating) Act 2002, which allows for the apportionment of rates.
+&lt;sup>1 See section 98 of the Local Government (Rating) Act 2002, which allows for the apportionment of rates.

-6.0 POLICY OBJECTIVES - Ngā Whāinga Kaupapa Here
+6.0 POLICY OBJECTIVES

-- To recognise Māori Freehold Land may have particular conditions, ownership structures or other circumstances which make it appropriate to remit or postpone rates for defined periods of time. - To introduce a policy which promotes the collection of rates from owners of Māori Freehold Land in order to achieve a fair and equitable collection of rates from all sectors of the community.
+- To recognise that Māori Freehold Land may have particular conditions, ownership structures or other circumstances which make it appropriate to remit or postpone rates for defined periods of time. - To introduce a policy which promotes the collection of rates from owners of Māori Freehold Land in order to achieve a fair and equitable collection of rates from all sectors of the community.